RubyFocus/Issue1-VariableScope/README.md

 Also, I would like to give many thanks to Jim Weirich and Joe O'Brien, the creators of Ruby Koans, for helping me on my journey to become a better Rubyist.
 [Ruby Koans](http://http://rubykoans.com/)

+# Variables #

+Variables are used to temporarily store data that can be reused and manipulated.
+Think of them like a box.
+A box with a label on it that you created so that you can reference that piece of data easily.
+Variables are assigned using the '=' symbol.
+There are many types available for use, but there are some general good practices to assigning variables that I want to cover.

+#### The Do’s ####

+1. Make your variable names meaningful.
+The names of your variables should be descriptive of the data assigned to it.
+Not only will it be easier for you to understand what that variable points to, but it will be easier for your co-workers to understand what that variable points to.
+This is considered a good practice and will probably earn you a lot more friends.

+2. Do use the #local_variables method.
+Variables are subject to scope, whether you like it or not.
+This is a great way to find out what variables are in the scope of the part of the program you are working in.
+Knowing is half the battle.

+#### The Don’ts #####

+1. Do not begin a variable with a number.
+Not only should you not do this, but you CAN’T do this.
+This is so the interpreter can distinguish between a variable and an integer.
+Don’t confuse the interpreter.
+The interpreter is your friend.
+Although, you can’t begin a variable with a number, Ruby does accept an underscore as the beginning of a variable.

+2. Do not begin a variable with an uppercase letter.
+Ruby is case-sensitive.
+Variables must begin with a lowercase letter.
+To do otherwise would be to create a Constant.
+Constants are just that, constant.
+They aren’t supposed to be changed throughout the duration of the program (although, they can be.
+We will get into this shortyly).
+Avoiding uppercase letters in your variables will help you avoid unwanted headaches.

+3. Don’t use single letter variables.
+I somewhat covered this already in #1 of the “Do’s”, but I think this is so important it should be said twice.
+Variable names should be meaningful.
+Assigning the letter “a” to a gets#chomp method on a string requesting user input is just mean.
+Don’t be mean.

+If you follow this short list of Do’s and Don’ts, you will be rocking Ruby variables like a superstar.
+Stay strong.
+Stay focused….and don’t use single letter variables.
+Unless, of course, you don’t like having friends.

 # Variable Scope in Ruby #